Limnonectes larvaepartus: Characteristics

 The average male size (from tip of snout to cloaca) is 37.4 mm, while the average female size is 40.2 mm.
 Within Sulawesi, it has been found in the Northern Peninsula and on the western edge of the central core.
 The dorsum is typically brownish-grey, but can also be reddish-brown or golden-tan.
 The underside may be yellowish or cream, with a dark spot often marking the upper end of the tibia.

 Females produce approximately 100 eggs, which hatch as tadpoles in the oviducts and are probably retained there until exhausting their supply of yolk.
 Apart from yolk, the oviductal tadpoles may also feed on feces and dead siblings.
-The tadpoles are birthed into slow-moving streams.
+The tadpoles are born into slow-moving streams.
 They feature well-developed tails, mouthparts and pigmentation at birth.
 After birth, tadpoles likely self-feed even before metamorphosis into froglets.
 The oviducts have no obvious specializations to accommodate the tadpoles, raising the possibility that the unique breeding mode is the result of a simple behavioral change in fertilization method.
 It is not known how internal fertilization occurs, as the male frog has no obvious intromittent organ.